speakeztech/mlir-tutorial/docs/tutorials/03-writing-first-pass.md

 MLIR's convention: **canonicalization passes run frequently**.
 You can assume your input is in canonical form.
 This lets you write simpler passes.

 **The tradeoff:** Your pass depends on other passes running first.
-This isn't a bug—it's **intentional layering**.
+This isn't a bug, it's **intentional layering**.
 MLIR's pass infrastructure manages these dependencies.

 ### Pattern Rewriting is Declarative